1Menna/1Menna/README.md

 </p>

-- 👨‍💻Driven and enthusiastic Computer Science student with a passion for innovation, continuous learning and exploring new technologies.
-I enjoy working on frontend development, solving challenging problems,and expanding my knowledge in various areas of computer science.
+### I am a driven and enthusiastic Computer Science student with a passion for innovation, continuous learning and exploring new technologies.
+I enjoy working on frontend development, solving challenging problems and expanding my knowledge in various areas of computer science.

 ## Connect with Me :